cloudposse/terraform-provider-utils/docs/data-sources/component_config.md

 ### Optional

+- `env` (Map of String) Map of ENV vars in the format 'key=value'.
+These ENV vars will be set before executing the data source
 - `environment` (String) Environment.
 - `ignore_errors` (Boolean) Flag to ignore errors if the component is not found in the stack.
+- `namespace` (String) Namespace.
 - `stack` (String) Stack name.
 - `stage` (String) Stage.
 - `tenant` (String) Tenant.